Tertiary Structure Definition

 Some amino acids contain side chains that carry positive or negative charges.
-If an amino acids with a positive charge comes close enough with an amino acid that carries a negative charge, they can from a bond that helps to stabilize the protein molecule.
+If an amino acid with a positive charge comes close enough to an amino acid that carries a negative charge, they can from a bond that helps to stabilize the protein molecule.

 Types of Tertiary Structures

 Most proteins fall into this category.
 Globular proteins form a compact ball shape, where hydrophobic amino acids are found in the center of the structure and hydrophilic amino acids are found on the surface, forming a molecule that is soluble in water.
 Many globular proteins have domains, which are locally folded parts of the tertiary structure, ranging from 50 amino acids to 350 amino acids.
 One domain can be found in more than one protein if the proteins have similar functions, and a protein with multiple functions can have more than one domain, each playing a specific role.
 An example of globular proteins is the enzymes found within our cells.

 Fibrous proteins are made of fibers often consisting of repeated sequences of amino acids, resulting in a highly ordered, elongated molecule.
 They include cartilage, which provides structural support, and are insoluble in water.

 - Cofactor – An essential non-protein component in enzymes that activates them or plays a role in the chemical reactions.